 All methods described here have been approved by a local clinical research ethics committee in Hong Kong.

 Note: For simplicity, the equipment listed in the Table of Materials is used to illustrate the procedures of retinal imaging and subsequent analysis.
-Quantification of retinal vasculature is performed with the Singapore I Vessel Assessment program (version 4.0)17 (National University of Singapore, Singapore).
-This protocol can be performed using a different set of equipment and although the operation of different equipment may vary, the underlying principles remain similar.
+Measurement of retinal vascular parameters is illustrated using the Singapore I Vessel Assessment program (SIVA) 17 (Version 4.0, National University of Singapore, Singapore).
+However, it should be noted that a different set of equipment can be adopted as the underlying principles remain similar.

-1. Prepare Subjects for Retinal Imaging
+1. Prepare the Subjects for Retinal Imaging

-1.1 Dilate the pupil of the subject using mydriatic agents.
+1.1 Dilate the subjects’ pupils using a mydriatic agent.
 Wait for at least 15 min to establish sufficient pupil dilation.

-2. Acquire Fundus Photographs of Retinal Vasculature
+2. Measure Retinal Vascular Parameters from Fundus Photographs using a computer-assisted analysis program

 Figure 1.
-Schematic diagram showing the procedures of retinal vasculature measurement.
+Schematic diagram showing the procedures of measuring retinal vascular parameters.

-(A) Ocular fundus photography is used to obtain an optic-disc-centered fundus photography.
-Figure 1A is identical to Figure 2A, both of which represent an optimal quality of fundus photograph.
-(B) Upload the captured images to the cloud-based server and enter relevant study details, including the image conversion factor (ICF).
-(C) Download and open the fundus photographs from the cloud-based server in the program.
-(D, E, F) The program automatically detects the optic disc, places a measurement grid, and traces the vessel paths.
-(G) The graders are required to check the accuracy of the auto-tracings and, if necessary, perform manual adjustments.
-(H) After confirming the accuracy of all tracings, a spectrum of retinal vascular parameters, including vessel calibers, tortuosity, fractal dimension and bifurcation, will be measured automatically.
-Step (D) to Step (F) can be done automatically by the computer-assisted analysis program.
+(A) Obtain optic-disc-centered fundus photographs using a fundus camera.
+Figure 1A and Figure 2A are two fundus photographs with optimal quality.
+(B) Upload the fundus photographs to the cloud-based server and enter relevant study details, including the image conversion factor (ICF).
+Other computer-assisted analysis programs may use non-cloud-based methods to organize and store the images.
+(C) Open the fundus photograph in the computer-assisted analysis program.
+(D) Mark the location of optic disc center, and (E) prompt the software to automatically detect the rim of optic disc and place a measurement grid.
+(F) Construct vessel tracings based on the vessel paths, and lay vessel covers to estimate the diameters of the vessels.
+(G) Adjust the incorrect vessel tracings and vessel covers manually.
+(H) Measure a spectrum of retinal vascular parameters, including vessel calibers, tortuosity, fractal dimension and bifurcation.
+Step (D) to Step (F), and Step (H) can be automatically performed by some computer-assisted analysis programs.

 2.1.
-Capture an ocular fundus photograph using the fundus camera.
+Capture fundus photographs using a fundus camera.

-2.1.1 Start the fundus camera and launch the image capturing program on the computer.
+2.1.1 Turn on the fundus camera and launch the image capturing program on the computer.
 Rest the chin of the subject properly on the chinrest with the forehead against the head strap.
 Move the control lever to align the light beam properly to the subject’s pupil.
-Ensure the distance between the subject’s eyes and the main body is no longer than the proper working distance.

-2.1.2 Align the illumination points until they appear smallest on both sides in the viewfinder.
-Move the external fixation target to guide the subject’s eyes until the optic disc is at the center of the viewfinder and the regions of interest (ROI) are well within the limits of the image.
+2.1.2 Align the illumination points until both appear smallest on both sides in the viewfinder.
+Move the external fixation target to guide the subject’s eyes until the optic disc is at the center of the viewfinder and the regions of interest (ROI) are well within the boundaries.
 Adjust the focusing knob to focus on the retina.

 2.1.3 Have the subject firmly look at the external fixation target and ensure the subject’s eyes are not filled with tears.